hud-code/blinqr.io/src/content/docs/protocol/ble-specification.md

 ---
 title: BLE Specification
-description: Technical specification for the BlinQR Bluetooth Low Energy protocol.
+description: Technical specification for the blinqr Bluetooth Low Energy protocol.
 ---

-This document specifies the Bluetooth Low Energy (BLE) GATT service used for communication between the BlinQR device and companion mobile app.
+This document specifies the Bluetooth Low Energy (BLE) GATT service used for communication between the blinqr device and companion mobile app.

 ## Overview

-The BlinQR device operates as a BLE **peripheral** (server).
+The blinqr device operates as a BLE **peripheral** (server).
 The mobile app acts as a **central** (client) that connects to the device.

 The device exposes a single GATT service with two characteristics:
 - **reminder_state**: App writes LED mask to device